TimMisiak/timmisiak.github.io/content/posts/whats-the-data-model.md

 # Structured data and composability

 Making extensions in the debugger data model compose together naturally means that the extensions deal with structured data, not text.
-More than that, it gives us the ability to have debugger extensions that can be used in [conditional breakpoints](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-a-conditional-breakpoint).
-It gives us the ability to write [scripts that query data from extensions](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/javascript-debugger-scripting).
-And it also gives us the ability to [filter, query, and visualize data in a standard way](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/dx--display-visualizer-variables-).
+It opens up new ways of using extensions.
+For instance, it enables debugger extensions that can be used in [conditional breakpoints](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-a-conditional-breakpoint).
+It also gives us the ability to write [scripts that query data from extensions](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/javascript-debugger-scripting).
+And it gives us the ability to [filter, query, and visualize data in a standard way](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/dx--display-visualizer-variables-).

-Consider code that does something like this.
+Here's a small test program that we can debug using ```std::vector```.

 {{< highlight cpp >}}
 std::vector<int> testVec;